Cart is empty

 Do Men Seeking Penile Lengthening Truly Have a Small Penis?

-Most urologists are well aware that despite the concern manifested by many men about small penile size, the organ’s size in the majority of men seeking penile augmentation is actually normal (Lee PA, Reiter EO 2002, Mondaini N et al. 2002).
-A two-year study at the University of Florence, involving 67 men aged 16-55 who requested surgical lengthening, recently confirmed this observation.
+Most urologists are well aware that, despite the concern manifested by many men about small penile size, the organ’s size in the majority of men seeking penile augmentation is actually normal (Lee PA, Reiter EO 2002, Mondaini N et al. 2002).
+A two-year study at the University of Florence, involving 67 men aged 16–55 who requested surgical lengthening, recently confirmed this observation.
 Although all of them considered their penises “short” and in need of reconstruction, none turned out to have a penis that was very short according to established norms or to suffer any other penile abnormality.
-About 85% of them erroneously expected a normal flaccid penis to measure 3.9 to 6.7 inches (10-17 cm); about 15% could not estimate a normal size.
+About 85% of them erroneously expected a normal flaccid penis to measure 3.9 to 6.7 inches (ca. 10-17 cm); about 15% could not estimate a normal size.
 The majority related their misconceptions of penis size to childhood comparisons with their fathers or friends, or to later comparisons with actors in pornographic movies (Mondaini N et al. 2002).

-What About All those Magazine and Internet Ads for Penile Augmentation?
+What About All Those Magazine and Internet Ads for Penile Augmentation?

-Numerous quacks advertise various pills, potions, lotions, stretching devices, and operative procedures to augment the size of any penis, taking advantage of men’s anxieties and desires to become more physically attractive or “sexual superheroes.”
+Numerous quacks advertise various pills, potions, lotions, stretching devices, and operative procedures to augment the size of any penis, taking advantage of men’s anxieties and desires to become more physically attractive, or “sexual superheroes.”
 Unfortunately, many men fall victim to such charlatans.
-In general, these methods simply and plainly do not work, despite some claims of penile lengthening of 2—4 cm with some penile extenders used for several hours daily at home but which have not been confirmed by any scientific study reported in peer-reviewed medical journals, and they can cause substantial physical and emotional harm and drain a lot of money from men’s pockets without any clear benefit.
+In general, these methods simply and plainly do not work, despite some claims of penile lengthening of 2–4 cm with some penile extenders used for several hours daily at home but which have not been confirmed by any scientific study reported in peer-reviewed medical journals, and they can cause substantial physical and emotional harm and drain a lot of money from men’s pockets without any clear benefit.

 All the stretching methods are of limited efficacy because the dorsal penile nerve cannot be elongated without injury or avulsion (tearing).
 As mentioned previously, the advertised surgical techniques usually consist of liposuction or lipectomy of the suprapubic fat pad, cutting the sensory ligament that attaches the penis to the pubic bone, or covering the penis with skin flaps from the lower abdomen and then injecting fat to increase its girth.
 They produce very poor results, generally achieving a wobbling, low-hanging penis that points in any direction except the normal vertical during erection.
 Scarring and bumps can occur, and clumps of fat can form under the penile skin.
 Other potential and sometimes devastating complications include infection, ED, shortening, loss of penile sensation, persistent pain, hair growth on the penis, and urinary incontinence.